 How to use the Google Assistant

-Google Assistant is the new way to interact with Google and is essentially a supped up version of Google Now.
-It’s the same search engine and knowledge graph underneath but with a new interface which is like a message thread.
+Google Assistant is the new way to interact with Google and is in essence a souped-up version of the now-retired Google Now.
+It’s the same search engine and knowledge graph underneath, but with a new interface that is like a message thread.

 One of the main ideas behind having a conversational style of interaction is not so you can simply enjoy chatting to Google, but the importance of context.
 For example, if you’re talking to someone about a possible gig and want to go for some food beforehand it will know that the two relate to each other and give you helpful information like how far apart they are.

-Context also goes as far as to whatever’s on your screen like Google Now on Tap so try long pressing the home button on the Pixel phone and swiping up – you’ll automatically get relevant information.
+Context also goes as far as to whatever’s on your screen, so try long pressing the home button and swiping up - you’ll automatically get relevant information.